dillonstreator/txob/README.md

         // use the AbortSignal `signal` (aborted when EventProcessor#stop is called) to perform quick cleanup
         // during graceful shutdown enabling the processor to
         // save handler result updates to the event ASAP
-        // To mark a handler as unprocessable (will trigger onEventProcessingFailed hook):
+        // To mark a handler as unprocessable (will trigger onEventMaxErrorsReached hook):
         // throw new ErrorUnprocessableEventHandler(new Error("reason"));
       },
       publish: async (event) => {